The following article is an excerpt from "A Book of Bible Study"

 The individuals to whom the writer of Hebrews referred in this passage of Hebrews 6:4-8 are not believers who have lost their salvation, or who are in danger of losing their salvation.
 Rather, they are those individuals among professing Christians who have never in fact come to faith in Christ in the first place.

 The individuals spoken of in Hebrews 6:4-8 are not those whom Jesus once knew; rather they are those whom Jesus never knew (Matthew 7:23).
 They are those who heard the word of God, but they never came to faith in Christ because it had not been granted to them by the Father (John 6:65, 8:43, 8:47).
 As a result, they did not continue in the faith that they claimed to have but were ultimately numbered among those “who have fallen away” (Hebrews 6:6.
-Consider also Matthew 13:20-21 and 1 John 2:19).
+Also consider Matthew 13:20-21 and 1 John 2:19).

 These individuals are not trees that were once “good trees”, but because they produced bad fruit they lost their salvation and became “bad trees”, because Jesus taught that “A good tree cannot produce bad fruit…” (Matthew 7:18, emphasis added).
 Rather, they were “bad trees” all along, and because of this they produced no good fruit (Compare Matthew 7:16-19 and Hebrews 6:7-8).